Welcome to the third trimester!

 - Is free from bumper pads and loose bedding

 - Read up on the benefits of skin-to-skin contact with partners

-- Learn about your important role in supporting breastfeeding (attending a breastfeeding class with her is one way)
+- Learn about your important role in supporting breastfeeding (attending a prenatal class with her is one way)

 - Continue to support mom in staying active and sleeping well